What to Do When iPhone Sound Not Working

 - Using the “Standard Mode” iOS repair mode will secure all of your personal data without the risk of data loss.

-You get the idea. iMyFone D-Back is a powerful program, and before long, you'll see that it's a great way to fix iPhone sound not working.
+You get the idea. iMyFone D-Back is a powerful program, better than Enigma Recovery, and before long, you'll see that it's a great way to fix iPhone sound not working.

 Steps for Fixing iPhone Audio with iMyFone D-Back